 Or a combination of any of the above.

 Sometimes surgery takes place after diagnosis and before chemotherapy.
 Sometimes it takes place at the end of chemotherapy before radiotherapy.
 Sometimes it takes place after chemotherapy and radiotherapy.
-Everyone is different (so don’t compare your surgery with the lady in the next hospital bed, or the lady on a website forum or the friend of a friend who is going through breast cancer treatment.)
+Everyone is different (so don’t compare your surgery with the person in the next hospital bed, or the person on a website forum or the friend of a friend who is going through breast cancer treatment.)

 HELPFUL RESOURCES AND MORE INFORMATION